jjsantanna/covid19_in_nl/index.md

 ### COVID-19 cases per municipality (Gemeente)
 {% include output_file_name.html %}
-Some municipalities have value '-1' it means that our automated code have an inconsistencia.
+Some municipalities have value '-1' it means that our automated code has an inconsistency.
+Soon we will fix it.
 Please check bellow the complete history of cases per municipality.

 ### History of COVID-19 cases per municipality
 {% include table.html %}